llu13701/cm1_python_test/README.md

    ![example image](https://drive.google.com/uc?id=1VUzEJd9h8o6ppJO6JLR1f_1fEXo3gFb7)

 5. Finally, please upload a youtube or loom video going over a live demo with the above tasks.

+   <h3>Once you finish, please reach out with your repo link.
+You can also email me at louisa@communityone.io</h3>